Bitcoin: Man identified as inventor moves to 'clear name'

 "After being contacted by a reporter, my son called me and used the word, which I had never before heard.

 "Shortly thereafter, the reporter confronted me at my home.
 I called the police.
 I never consented to speak with the reporter.
 In an ensuing discussion with a reporter from the Associated Press, I called the technology 'bitcom'.
-I was still unfamiliar with the term."'Confusion and stress'
+I was still unfamiliar with the term."

 Neither Newsweek nor Leah Goodman, the reporter who wrote the original story, have commented on the latest statement.